rushimeh/TaxMate/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+## Note

+The goal of this project was to explore the integration of artificial intelligence into the front end by building a chatbot.
+Additionally, I experimented with advanced functionalities such as file uploads and AI-generated reply suggestions, which required thoughtful implementation and deeper integration.
+The front-end styling and certain UX elements remain in a prototype stage, as the primary focus was on AI integration and functionality.

 ## Getting Started
 First you need to create a .env.local file that holds your API key.
 In my case it was